mattpolzin/JSONAPI/README.md

 See the JSON API Spec here: https://jsonapi.org/format/

-:warning: This library provides well-tested type safety when working with JSON:API 1.0.
-However, the Swift compiler can sometimes have difficulty tracking down small typos when initializing `ResourceObjects`.
-Correct code will always compile, but tracking down the source of programmer errors can be an annoyance.
-This is mostly a concern when creating resource objects in-code (i.e. declaratively) like you might for unit testing.
-Writing a client that uses this framework to ingest and decode JSON API Compliant API responses is much less painful.

 ## Quick Start

 :warning: The following Google Colab examples have correct code, but from time to time the Google Colab Swift compiler may be buggy and produce incorrect or erroneous results.
 Just keep that in mind if you run the code as you read through the Colab examples.